 Prior learning in previous year groups: Where is our learning going?
 Future objectives in later year groups and key stages.
-Identify and name a variety of common wild and garden plants, including deciduous and evergreen trees.
-(Y1 - Plants) Identify and describe the basic structure of a variety of common flowering plants, including trees.
-(Y1 - Plants) Identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers.
-(Y3 - Plants) Explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant.
+Identify and name a variety of common wild and garden Identify and describe the functions of different parts of flowering plants, including deciduous and evergreen trees.
+(Y1 - Plants) plants: roots, stem/trunk, leaves and flowers.
+(Y3 - Plants) Identify and describe the basic structure of a variety of Explore the requirements of plants for life and growth (air, light, water, common flowering plants, including trees.
+(Y1 - Plants) nutrients from soil, and room to grow) and how they vary from plant to plant.
 (Y3 - Plants) Investigate the way in which water is transported within plants.
 (Y3 - Plants) Explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
 (Y3 - Plants)